manzcube/manzcube/README.md

 - 👋 Hi, I’m @manzcube.
-- :hear_no_evil: Web Developer, currently searching for a Fullstack position.
+- :hear_no_evil: Web Developer, currently seeking for a Fullstack position.
-- :muscle: Training every day my coding skills.
+- :muscle: Cading every day.
-- :eyes: Looking to collaborate on different projects.
+- :eyes: Looking to collaborate on different projects and keep learning.
 - :running: How to reach me: wdmanzcube@hotmail.com

 <!---